-Understanding how magnets work correctly is more difficult than people think.
-We couldn’t do it until scientists acquired a detailed understanding of both Relativity and Quantum Mechanics.
+Correctly understanding how magnets work is more difficult than people realize.
+We couldn’t do it until scientists acquired a detailed understanding of both relativity and quantum mechanics.

 Magnets Would Be Impossible Under Classical Physics

 Eventually, Hendreka van Leeuwen proved in 1921 that magnets should be impossible if we rely on the traditional laws of classical physics.
-Her discovery led scientists to seek answers by applying new principles derived from Special Relativity and Quantum Theory.
+Her discovery led scientists to apply new principles from special relativity and quantum mechanics to the problem.

-Modern physics has shown that the reason some substances are magnetic is a quantum principle.
-Electrons, like other fermion particles, maintain symmetrical wave functions, which includes their magnetic properties.
+Modern physics shows that substances are magnetic due to a quantum principle.
+Electrons, like other fermion particles, maintain symmetrical wave functions, including their magnetic properties.

 Particle physicists call these magnetic properties “spin.”
-Atoms have an overall spin based on the sum of the spins of all the electrons they contain.
+Atoms have an overall spin based on the net spins of all their electrons.

 In a vain attempt to prove the impossible, the Angry Photographer has cobbled together a loose amalgam of misguided and contradictory theories on how magnets work.
 These notions are based on outmoded, pseudoscientific beliefs.

-Kentucky Ken claims to be “the first person on Earth to figure out magnetism and how it works” He seems to mean this literally, and to be completely sincere about it, calling it “one of the largest discoveries ever.”
+Kentucky Ken claims to be “the first human being on Earth to uncover magnetism and how it works.”
+He seems to mean this literally, and to be completely sincere about it, calling it “one of the greatest secrets of nature.”

-To begin with, the Angry Photographer’s bizarre notions about electromagnetism aren’t even original.
-They’re largely derived, not to say copied, from a pseudoscientific movement called the Electric Universe.
+The Angry Photographer’s bizarre notions about electromagnetism aren’t based on observation or even original.
+Although he denies any connection, he has largely derived, not to say copied, his ideas from a conspiracy theory called the Electric Universe.

-Specifically, Ken Wheeler has scooped up his dogma from the obscure, eccentric, electrical engineer Eric Dollard.
-He gives Dollard only scant credit for the ideas he’s appropriated from him.
-Ironically, when the Angry Photographer met Dollard, Dollard rebuked him.
+Specifically, Ken Wheeler has scooped up his dogma from the obscure, eccentric, electrical engineer Eric Dollard, while giving him only scant credit.
+Ironically, when the Angry Photographer finally got to meet his source, Dollard rebuffed him.

-Mind you, Dollard doesn’t warrant much credit, since he claims electrons don’t exist, that a disproven substance called the ether does, and that the Maxwell Equations, which physicists and electrical engineers apply daily, are “of dubious practical value.”
+Mind you, Dollard is a fake expert who doesn’t warrant much credit.
+He claims electrons don’t exist, that a disproven substance called the ether does, and that the Maxwell equations, which physicists and electrical engineers successfully apply daily, are “of dubious practical value.”

-Followers of this movement believe, in one form or another, that the only force of nature is electricity, or electromagnetism.
+Followers of the electric universe movement believe, in one form or another, that the only force of nature is electricity, or electromagnetism.
 They deny the existence of gravity or the nuclear forces.